CROss-National Online Survey (CRONOS) panel

 Additional details on the design and implementation of CRONOS can be found on the SERISS website, under Work Package 7.

+Research analysing the data CRONOS data is currenlty being undertaken by the European Social Survey HQ.
 The current research primarily concerns the methodological considerations related to setting up a cross-national, probability-based online panel and the quality of the data obtained from the CRONOS achieved sample.

 These ongoing studies look at: